 International Relations concentrators must demonstrate proficiency in a foreign language.
 The level of proficiency required is six semesters at the university level (typically through level 600) or the equivalent in a single language.
 This level of competency is necessary for students to make effective use of the language in communications required for conducting research in the language and for studying abroad in a country where that language is spoken.

 Students complete all courses in the language sequence at Brown.
+This varies by department and includes accelerated tracks.
 Students who begin a new language at Brown will, therefore, take at least six courses (100-600).
 Students studying abroad may receive credit for one course per semester in the language sequence with approval of the language department and the IR Concentration Advisor.
 Students must complete all courses in the language sequence—i.e., skipping a course (say, from 400 to 600) is not permitted.
 Please refer to the respective language departments for questions, restrictions, and study abroad course transfer for the language requirement.
 To count for IR, all courses in the sequence must be listed on your Brown transcript.

 Note: Some language departments (e.g., French, Portuguese, and Spanish) offer intensive courses and allow advanced topics courses to be repeated for credit.
 Taking an intensive course reduces the number of courses needed to fulfill the IR requirement.
 Using Spanish as an example, one could take HISP110 (instead of HISP100 and 200) followed by 300, 400, 500, and 600 and, thus, take five courses rather than six to meet the requirement.
 In any case, IR requires two semesters beyond the second semester intermediate (typically 400) level.
 Professionally-themed language courses (Business Chinese, Spanish for the Health Profession) do not meet the IR Language Requirement.

 |Greek (Modern)||MGRK 0600|

 |Korean||KREA 0500 + one additional course|